London Victoria station: Early history

 During the summer of 1857 a scheme for an independent "Grosvenor Basin Terminus" in the West End of London, "for the use of the Southern Railways of England" was mooted.
 The station was originally referred to as the "Grosvenor Terminus" but later renamed Victoria as it was sited at the end of Victoria Street.
-Three other railway companies were also seeking a terminus in Westminster: the Great Western (GWR), the London & North Western (LNWR), and the East Kent Railway (EKR).
+Three other railway companies were also seeking a terminus in Westminster: the Great Western (GWR), the London and North Western (LNWR), and the East Kent Railway (EKR).
 The first two already had rail access to Battersea through their joint ownership of the West London Line with the LB&SCR.
 In 1858, the EKR leased the remaining lines of the West End of London and Crystal Palace Railway from Shortlands railway station, and also negotiated temporary running powers over the lines recently acquired by the LB&SCR, pending the construction of its own line into west London.
-On 23 July 1859 these four companies together formed the Victoria Station and Pimlico Railway (VS&PR) company, with the object of extending the railway from Stewarts Lane Junction, Battersea across the river to a more convenient location nearer the West End, and the following month the EKR changed its name to the London Chatham and Dover Railway.
+On 23 July 1859 these four companies together formed the Victoria Station and Pimlico Railway (VS&PR), with the object of extending the railway from Stewarts Lane Junction, Battersea across the river to a more convenient location nearer the West End, and the following month the EKR changed its name to the London Chatham and Dover Railway.

 The new line followed part of the route of the Grosvenor Canal with Victoria station on the former canal basin.
 It required the construction of a new bridge over the Thames, originally known as Victoria Bridge and later as Grosvenor Bridge.
 The bridge was 930 ft long, which was required so that it could clear all river traffic.
 It was designed by John Fowler.
 The line was built as mixed gauge from Longhedge Junction, Battersea, to cater for GWR trains.
 It required a 1-in-50 climb and a 15 chain turn from the LSWR main line to reach the bridge.
 The LB&SCR had hoped to amalgamate with the VS&PR, and introduced a parliamentary bill to allow it to do so in 1860.
 This was opposed by the GWR and LC&DR and rejected.
 By way of compromise the LB&SCR was permitted to lease Victoria station from the VS&PR, but agreed to accommodate the other railways until a terminus could be built for them on an adjoining site.